Back to all posts

 What should I verify before booking a World Cup apartment in Mexico City?

-Verify the all-in total, exact dates, cancellation terms, payment timing, cleaning, laundry, utilities, Wi-Fi reliability, desk and chair setup, neighborhood noise, building rules, and arrival logistics.
-For tournament dates, ask for written terms before committing.
+Verify the all-in total, exact dates, cancellation terms, payment timing, cleaning, laundry, utilities, Wi-Fi reliability, desk and chair setup, neighborhood noise, building rules, arrival logistics, and whether the operator can put the terms in writing.

 Can StayWork guarantee World Cup availability or lower prices?